Bernie-2016/ground-control/README.md

 If you are feeling stuck/aren't familiar with any of this and want some help, please don't bang your head against a wall!
 Talk to me (saikat@berniesanders.com, @saikat in the BernieBuilders Slack).

+## Some more conceptual info to help you get started

+At the core of Ground Control, there are a few basic models to work with that can be combined in powerful ways.

+There are People, who are represented with very limited top-level data - just an e-mail address for now (possibly also a password in the future).

+There are Fields, which are descriptions of typed data.
+E.g. there could be a field called "volunteers_registered" of type Number.

+There are Notes, which are key: value pairs of Field: value on Persons.

+There are Surveys, which represent any interaction with a person.
+Surveys are modeled as having attached data and a template (which is simply a React component) to display the survey.
+Then, on the backend, we define a variety of SurveyProcessors which, given a Survey, can run a bunch of tasks on the input (e.g. attach Notes on people based on Fields defined in the survey, sign the person up for a group call, etc.).

+Not all of this exists yet.
+BUT IT WILL!